Woody Allen

 Allen then established himself as prominent director of the New Hollywood era of auteur filmmakers.
-After writing, directing, and starring in a string of slapstick comedies, such as Take the Money and Run (1969), Bananas (1971), Sleeper (1973), and Love and Death (1975), he directed his seminal work Annie Hall (1977), a romantic comedy-drama featuring Allen and his frequent collaborator Diane Keaton.
-The film received widespread acclaim and won four Academy Awards: Best Picture, Best Director and Best Original Screenplay, and Best Actress for Keaton.
+After writing, directing, and starring in the slapstick comedies Take the Money and Run (1969), Bananas (1971), Sleeper (1973), and Love and Death (1975), he directed his seminal work, Annie Hall (1977), a romantic comedy-drama featuring Allen and his frequent collaborator Diane Keaton.
+The film received widespread acclaim and won four Academy Awards: Best Picture, Best Director and Best Original Screenplay for Allen, and Best Actress for Keaton.
 Allen has since directed many films set in New York City, including Manhattan (1979), Hannah and Her Sisters (1986), and Crimes and Misdemeanors (1989).

-Since becoming a filmmaker, Allen has made one almost every year.
+Since the 1970s, Allen has made a film almost every year.
 They include Interiors (1978), Stardust Memories (1980), Zelig (1983), Broadway Danny Rose (1984), The Purple Rose of Cairo (1985), Radio Days (1987), Husbands and Wives (1992), Bullets Over Broadway (1994), Deconstructing Harry (1997), Match Point (2005), Vicky Cristina Barcelona (2008), Midnight in Paris (2011), and Blue Jasmine (2013).
 In 2014, he returned to Broadway, adapting his 1994 film into the musical Bullets Over Broadway.
-He wrote the Amazon Prime Video series Crisis in Six Scenes (2016), and released a memoir, Apropos of Nothing (2020), and a novel, What's With Baum?
+He created and wrote the Amazon Prime Video series Crisis in Six Scenes (2016), and released a memoir, Apropos of Nothing (2020), and a novel, What's With Baum?
 (2025).

 From 1980 to 1992, Allen had a professional and personal relationship with actress Mia Farrow.
 They collaborated on 13 films.
-The couple separated after he began a relationship in 1991 with Mia's and Andre Previn's 21-year-old adopted daughter Soon-Yi Previn.
-In 1992, Farrow publicly accused him of sexually abusing their adopted daughter, Dylan Farrow.
-The allegation gained substantial media attention, but Allen was never charged or prosecuted and has vehemently denied the allegation.
+The couple separated after Allen began a relationship in 1991 with Farrow's and Andre Previn's 21-year-old adopted daughter Soon-Yi Previn.
+In 1992, Farrow publicly accused Allen of sexually abusing their adopted daughter, Dylan.
+Allen denied the allegation and was never charged with a crime, but the accusation received substantial media attention.
 Allen married Previn in 1997 and they have adopted two children.